Yalantis/Side-Menu.Android/README.md

             }

 ```
-All menu items should implement  `Resourceble`  interface to get menu item name and drawable res
+All menu items should implement the `Resourceble`  interface to get the menu item name and drawable res.
-And all fragments should implement  `ScreenShotable` to get screenshot of a fragment
+And all the fragments should implement  `ScreenShotable` to get screenshot of a fragment.

 #### Let us know!